 It appears the Chicago Bears will stop short of a complete overhaul after firing general manager Jerry Angelo early Tuesday morning.

 The team announced on its website that coach Lovie Smith "will remain as head coach and continue to evaluate his coaching staff."
-Smith is under contract through the 2013 season, as was Angelo.
+Smith is under contract through the 2013 season, as Angelo was.